Are you feeling down because of job loss, health problems, or a broken heart?

 Resist the urge to stay in bed for days, burst out crying at the grocery store, or have an unproductive pity party.

-I’ve got 5 pieces of advice (do’s & don’ts) to help you turn your negatives into positives.
+If you’re feeling down, I’ve got 5 pieces of advice to help you turn your negatives into positives.

 1) Don’t spend a fortune at your favourite boutique.

 Some people believe in retail therapy.
 I don’t.
 Actually, that’s a lie.
-I do, but only until that credit card bill comes in.
+I do, but only until the credit card bill comes in.

 For most, retail therapy usually brings on more stress at the end of the month and only provides a brief, temporary feeling of happiness.

 Sure a sexy red dress and designer pumps look great, but if you really want to make a therapeutic purchase, book a relaxing organic spa treatment or get yourself a yoga membership.

 Guaranteed, these will do a lot more for your stress hormones than designer clothes and shoes.

 2) Don’t plop yourself on the couch and drink until you blackout.

 You’ll wake-up feeling worse – hungover, unmotivated, and depressed.